 Next: This royal’s tragic story begins in The Crown’s third season.

 Creator Peter Morgan has been vague as to whether Princess Diana will first appear in The Crown’s Season 3 or 4.
-But he’s hinted that she may show up, but it has more of less been confirmed that we won’t be seeing the People’s Princess on the show just yet.
+Initially, he hinted that she may show up, but it has more of less been confirmed that we won’t be seeing the People’s Princess on the show just yet.

-If that’s the case, they’ll face a huge challenge in casting an actress who can do justice to one of the most beloved women in world history.
-At the moment, the frontrunner appears to be — at least, in fans’ hearts — Game of Thrones’ Sophie Turner.
+If they were to change their minds, they’ll face a huge challenge in casting an actress who can do justice to one of the most beloved women in world history.
+At one time, the frontrunner appeared to be — at least, in fans’ hearts — Game of Thrones’ Sophie Turner.
 There’s no denying her star power, or the fact that she’s adept at showcasing both strength and vulnerability in her acting.